 To focus on sediment mass redistribution, other sources responsible for gravity changes must be removed from the gravity time series.
 Here, these effects are the tides, air pressure variations, polar motions, vertical ground motions and hydrology.
-175 These corrections are detailed in the next paragraph and summarized in Table 1.
-Solid earth tides are computed using TSOFT (Van Camp and Vauterin, 2005) using tidal parameters from Dehant et al. (1999), referred to as WDD.
-Ocean tide loading effects are computed using the FES2004 model (Letellier et al., 2004) with the Ocean Tide Loading provider (Bos and Scherneck, 2003).
-Polar motions effects are computed using the International Earth Rotation and Reference System Services parameters and the Absolute Observations Data Processing Standards (Boedecker, 1991).
-180 Atmospheric effects, that is gravity changes due to air masses, are corrected using local barometric records done at a continuous weather station located ~12 km west of Paolai (station COV250) and an admittance factor of -0.3 μGal hPa-1 (Merriam, 1992).
-Solid Earth tides, ocean tide loading and atmosphere loading are corrected before the drift adjustment of the relative gravity measurements, because they can have significant effects over a few hours, that is while the relative gravity survey is done.
-Not correcting them would bias the drift estimation by mixing gravity changes due to the instrumental drift with those due to tides 185 and atmosphere.
-Vertical displacements of the ground also change the gravity, because the gravity measured at any place on the Earth's surface depends on the inverse of the square of the distance between this site and the Earth's center of mass.
-Therefore, if the site is uplifting (further from center of mass) or subsiding (closer to the center of mass), it will have a lower or higher gravity value, respectively.
-This effect is corrected using continuous GNSS time series recorded at AG06 (the GNSS site PAOL is co-located to AG06, Fig. 4) and assuming a theoretical ratio $\Delta g/\Delta z = -2 \mu \text{Gal/cm}$ (Van Camp et al., 2011), where 190 Δg is the gravity change and Δz is the elevation change, at the same location.
-Between 2015 and 2017, the ground uplift at AG06 is about 1.3 cm yr-1.
-That is a large uplift rate, explained by the active mountain building processes at work in Taiwan, where up to 1.9 cm.yr-1 uplift is measured (Ching et al., 2011).
+These corrections are detailed in the next paragraph and summarized in Table 1.

+Solid earth tides are computed with TSoft (Van Camp and Vauterin, 2005) using the tidal parameters from Dehant et al. (1999) referred to as WDD.
+Ocean tide loading effects are computed using the FES2004 model (Lyard et al., 2006) with the ocean tide loading provider (Bos and Scherneck, 2003).
+Polar motion effects are computed using the International Earth Rotation and Reference Systems Service's parameters and the absolute observations data processing standards (Boedecker, 1988).
+Atmospheric effects, that is to say gravity changes due to air masses, are corrected using local barometric records done at a continuous weather station located \sim 12 km west of Paolai (station C0V250) and an admittance factor of -0.3 μGa1hPa-1 (Merriam, 1992).
+Solid Earth tides, ocean tide loading and atmosphere loading are corrected before the drift adjustment of the relative gravity measurements because they can have significant effects over a few hours, that is to say while the relative gravity survey is being done.
+Not correcting them would bias the drift estimation by mixing gravity changes due to the instrumental drift with those due to tides and atmosphere.
+Vertical displacements of the ground also change the gravity because the gravity measured at any place on the Earth's surface depends on the inverse of the square of the distance between this site and the Earth's center of mass.
+Therefore, if the site is uplifting (further from the center of mass) or subsiding (closer to the center of mass), it will have a lower or higher gravity value, respectively.
+This effect is corrected using continuous GNSS time series recorded at AG06 (the GNSS site, PAOL, is colocated with AG06; Fig. 4) and assuming a theoretical ratio $\Delta g / \Delta z = -2 \,\mu \text{Gal}\,\text{cm}^{-1}$ (Van Camp et al., 2011), where Δg is the gravity change and Δz is the elevation change at the same location.
+Between 2015 and 2017, the ground uplift at AG06 is about $1.3 \,\mathrm{cm}\,\mathrm{yr}^{-1}$.
+That is a large uplift rate, explained by the active mountain building processes at work in Taiwan, where an uplift of up to $1.9 \,\mathrm{cm}\,\mathrm{yr}^{-1}$ is measured (Ching et al., 2011).
 Although the relative gravity sites are between 300 and 500 m from the PAOL permanent GNSS, we apply the same uplift correction to these sites as to AG06.
-Indeed, tectonic uplift is a regional feature and can be assumed constant over a few hundred meters, unless an active fault or more cross the area.
-But 195 there is no evidence for such a fault in Paolai.
+Indeed, tectonic uplift is a regional feature and can be assumed constant over a few hundred meters unless an active fault or more cross the area, but there is no evidence for such a fault in Paolai.